dbobryk/terraform-playground/readme.md

 - Create an SQL instance
 - Read Me files for each module
-- The Dockerfile is ugly but it works, need to build  a base image with the appropriate tools that can run a script to run terraform
+- ~~The Dockerfile is ugly but it works, need to build  a base image with the appropriate tools that can run a script to run terraform~~
+    - Cleaned up the Dockerfile, it just builds the image with required tools and scripts.
+- The

 #### Bugs:
 - ~~It tries to create my networks twice~~